keelyji/SNIP-R/README.md

 - human genome chromosome size file.
 For instance, download hg19.chrom.sizes from https://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/.
 We included "human.hg19.genome file" in this repository.
 - bed file containing chr start stop for the genomic locus interested in screening.
 We included "IFNGlocus.bed.txt" in this repository.
 - All gene locus bed file downloaded from NCBI.
 We included "NCBI_hg19_refseq_chr12.bed" for our repository.
 4. Expected time: demo dataset (30 minute).
-Expected output: Finaldf.bed.txt (located in the folder)
+Expected output for demo: PartA_Output_Finaldf.bed.txt